ranibasna/Reproducible-research-with-R-/docs/Git.md

                 wget --no-check-certificate --content-disposition https://URL-from-step3/
                 # or
                 curl -LJO https://URL-from-step3/
+                #for mac users (use homebrew to install wget or curl incase you do not have one of these tools)

-        - you can also install it from other online resourses
+        - you can also install the data from other online resourses (google it)

     3. cd to clustering_code and touch cluster_code.R.
     4. Open the file in your preferred editor then, copy paste the code from the github repo to the file.